Troubleshooting

 WHERE name = <SOURCE_NAME>;

-If your source reports a status of stalled or failed, you likely have a configuration issue.
+stalled You likely have a configuration issue.
 The returned error field will provide more details.

-If your source reports a status of starting for more than a few minutes, reach out to our team for support.
+starting If this status persists for more than a few minutes, reach out to our team for support.

-If your source reports a status of running, but you are not receiving data when you query the source, the source may still be ingesting its initial snapshot.
+running If your source is in a running state but you are not receiving data when you query the source, the source may still be ingesting its initial snapshot.
 See Has my source ingested its initial snapshot?.

 Has my source ingested its initial snapshot?

-Snapshotting can take between a few minutes to several hours, depending on the size of your dataset and the size of your ingestion cluster.
+Snapshotting can take anywhere from a few minutes to several hours, depending on the size of your dataset, the upstream database, the number of tables (more tables can be parallelized in Postgres), and the size of your ingestion cluster.

 To determine whether your source has completed ingesting the initial snapshot, you can query the mz_source_statistics system catalog table: